JetBrains/kotlin-web-site/docs/topics/data-analysis/kotlin-notebook-add-dependencies.md

 You've already created your first Kotlin Notebook!
 Now let's learn how to add dependencies to libraries, which is necessary to unlock advanced features.

-> The Kotlin Standard Library can be used out of the box, so you don't have to import it.
+> The Kotlin standard library can be used out of the box, so you don't have to import it.
 >
 {type="note"}